-- staff understand their roles and responsibilities, have clear accountability and reporting lines and are aware of the policies and procedures to be followed at all times - staff receive regular supervision and support by appropriately qualified and experienced staff in accordance with the unit's supervision policy - quality supervision is in place that informs practice and accountability - staff members' performance is formally appraised, at least annually.
+- staff understand their roles and responsibilities, have clear accountability and reporting lines and are aware of the policies and procedures to be followed at all times - staff receive regular supervision and support by appropriately qualified and experienced staff in accordance with the centre's supervision policy - quality supervision is in place that informs practice and accountability - staff members' performance is formally appraised, at least annually.

-• gaps are identified in the required documentation; however, this does not result in a medium or high risk to the children in the special care unit.
+gaps are identified in the required documentation; however, this does not result in a medium or high risk to the children in the children's residential centre.